sebbrousse/tutum-agent/README.md

 Run `make` to build binaries and `.deb` and `.rpm` packages which will be stored in the `build/` folder.

-## Known limitations
+## Supported Distributions

+Currently supported and tested on:

+- Ubuntu 13.04, 14.04, 15.04
-Currently only tested on Ubuntu 14.04 and CentOS 7
+- CentOS 7
+- Fedora 21, 22
+- Debian 8

 ## Reporting security issues

 In order to report a security issue, please send us an email to [security@tutum.co](mailto:security@tutum.co).
 Please use GPG key ID `666DAA4A` on `keys.gnupg.net` to encrypt your email.
 Thank you!